-Multi-Family Home
+Multi-Family Homes

 Multi-unit residences are a major obstacle to EV ownership.
-Residents may choose a location to live based on EV availability.
-An EV owner in a single family residence can easily install an EVSE.
+An EV owner in a single-family residence can easily install an EVSE.
 It can be as simple as hiring a contractor to install a new outlet.
-This is not the same for a resident of multi-unit dwelling that would need to work through a landlord, building management, or home owners association.
+This is not the same for a resident of multi-unit dwelling who would need to work through a landlord, building management, or homeowners association.
 Special consideration should be given to requiring apartments and condominiums, etc. to install a Level 2 EVSE for 2-5% of the parking.